webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-You can use `when` for conditional restrictions:
+Use `when` for conditional restrictions:

 ```php
 use app\Enums\ServerStatus;